This post may contain affiliate links. Please read myย disclosure policy.

 Instructions

-• Taste, and adjust as salt and lemon as desired.
+• Season: Taste and adjust with additional salt or lemon juice as desired.

 Notes